 Chippewa Square was designed in 1815 and named to commemorate the Battle of Chippewa in the War of 1812.
 In the center stands a bronze statue of the colony's founder, General James Edward Oglethorpe, who faces south protecting Savannah from the Spanish in Florida.

 Located on the Square: First Baptist Church, the Savannah Theatre and the Eastman-Stoddard House.
-Also know as Forrest Gump Square, the bus stop scenes from the Oscar winning motion picture was filmed on the north end of the square.
+Also known as Forrest Gump Square, the bus stop scenes from the Oscar winning motion picture were filmed on the north end of the square.

 HABERSHAM AND PRESIDENTS STREETS

 Columbia Square was designed in 1799 and named "Columbia," the female personification of the United States of America.
 In the center sits a fountain from the Wormsloe Plantation, an early Savannah settlement.

 Located on the square: The Davenport House and the Kehoe House

 Crawford Square was designed in 1841 and named in honor of William Harrison Crawford, Minister of France during the reign of Napoleon.
 Crawford was said to be the only foreign politician with any influence over Napoleon.

 HOUSTON AND MCDONOUGH STREETS